swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-22-move-the-ml-experiment-data-to-the-cloud.md

     Open the [Cloud Storage](https://console.cloud.google.com/storage/browser) on
     the Google cloud interface and click on your bucket to access the details.

+    !!! tip

+        If the DVC data is not visible, check that the correct project is selected in the project selector at the top of the Google Cloud interface.

 === ":material-cloud: Using another cloud provider?
 Read this!"

     This guide has been written with Google Cloud in mind.
 We are open to